MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M06-empower-workforce-copilot-hr/3-analyze-resumes.md

 14. In the **Draft with Copilot** window, select the **Reference your content** button.
 In the drop-down menu that appears, you need to attach one of the remaining two resumes.
 If you see one of the files in the file list, then select it.
 Otherwise, select **Browse files from cloud**, locate one of the remaining two resumes (you should see it if you scroll through the **Recent** file list), select it, and then select the **Attach** button.
 Repeat this process to select the final remaining resume.
 15. Once you have the first Report Comparison report and the remaining two resumes attached to the prompt, select the **Generate** button in the **Draft with Copilot** window.
 16. Copilot should compare the first two resumes and the final two resumes and provide a rank list of the candidates.
 At this point, you could regenerate a new draft or ask Copilot to make any changes.
 For this training exercise, you decide you're satisfied with the report, so select the **Keep it** button.
 17. At this point, Copilot generated two Report Comparison documents, the second of which is the final report comparing all four candidates.
-Keep this scenario in mind if you must do something similar in the real-world using Copilot in Word.
+Keep this scenario in mind if you must do something similar in the real-world using Microsoft 365 Copilot in Word.
 You want to verify that you're using the correct document moving forward.
 You can close this tab in your Microsoft Edge browser.